radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 If you would only like to support encrypted traffic over HTTPS, just set the standard HTTP port to a value of 0.

-><span style="color:red">**IMPORTANT NOTE – you can enable both secure and non-secure ports.
-This way, clients may choose to use either one.**
+>[!warning] you can enable both secure and non-secure ports.
+This way, clients may choose to use either one.

 Restart the RadiantOne service if changes are made to these settings.
 If RadiantOne is deployed in a cluster, the service on all nodes must be restarted.